COPS-IITBHU/CSOC-2021-task-4-Express-Apis/README.md

 - **Complete all the basic endpoints (API Description is included below)**:

   Auth - Login, Register, Get Profile and Todo - Get Detail, Get List, Create, Edit and Delete.You will also have to add the middleware function for authorization.
 In this subtask, only the creator of the Todo will have the access to View, Edit or Delete the Todo.
-As an example, we have created the endpoint `/todo/create/` for you.
-However, it just returns an empty `200 RESPONSE` on success.
-You will have to modify the endpoint to return the created Todo details too in the response body, along with a `200 RESPONSE`.
-The necessary details for this subtask are mentioned in the comments too.

 - **Implement collaborator feature**: